itaki/UbuntuSetup/cursor/install_cursor.md

 ### Installation Process

 The installation process:
+1. Uses a downloaded AppImage from the Downloads directory if available
-1. Downloads the latest Cursor AppImage
+2. Otherwise, downloads the latest Cursor AppImage from the official website
-2. Creates a backup of the existing installation (if updating)
+3. Creates a backup of the existing installation (if updating)
-3. Installs the new version
+4. Installs the new version
-4. Tests that the installation was successful
+5. Tests that the installation was successful
-5. Restores from backup if the installation fails
+6. Restores from backup if the installation fails

 ### Desktop Integration